IT-WIBRC/dev-tools/packages/devkit/README.md

 # List templates from both local and global configs
 dk list --all

-# List templates and filter by name or alias substring
-dk list --filter vue

-# List javascript templates and filter by name or alias substring
+# List templates and filter by alias 'rt' (using colon) AND package manager 'npm' (using equals)
-dk list javascript --filter react
+dk list --where alias:rt --where pm=npm

-# List javascript templates and filter by name starting or containing
+# List javascript templates and filter by templates whose name starts with 'r'
-dk list javascript --filter r
+dk list javascript --where name:/^r/

 # List templates in a compact table format
 dk list --mode table